KorAP/Kalamar/README.md

 introduced, that will be consulted during the build process, loading optional components using a ```require(...)``` directive (see example below).

+### Secret file

+Kalamar uses (rotating secrets)[https://mojolicious.org/perldoc/Mojolicious#secrets] to sign cookies.
+Put a file called `kalamar.secret` in the root of the application with one secret per line.

 ### Localization